DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 A: It skipped `oldest_active_sites` and then rebuilt each of the branches, `nwis_data_MI`, `nwis_data_MN`, `nwis_data_WI`, and `nwis_data_IL`. **targets** knows that the function updated and that these targets depend on that function.
 So cool!
 But the change we made doesn't actually change the output files from this function, but **targets** doesn't know that; it noticed a change in the function and rebuilt all of the targets that used it.
 The good thing is that any targets that depend on these `nwis_data_` targets would not rebuild because they wouldn't have changed since the last build.
 Also a reminder as to why it is a good idea to keep functions focused on smaller, specific activities.
 The more that the function does, the more opportunities there are for you to make updates/fixes/improvements, and you may end up rebuilding more than you want to.

-We'll deal with (2) in the next issue.
+We'll deal with (2) in the next section.

 ### :keyboard: Activity: Create a PR with your new branching technique